gitops-examples/what-the-diff/manual-edit/README.md

 | Add `paused` field to deployment                         |       ❌     |           ❌        |         ❌         |      ❌      |  [omitempty](https://kubernetes.slack.com/archives/C09NXKJKA/p1760999271617209)  |

 * SS - Server-Side-Diff
-* --save-config - Add `--save-config` to `kubectl edit` command to update `last-applied-configuration` annotation
+* --save-config.
+Add `--save-config` to `kubectl edit` command to update `last-applied-configuration` annotation
+* --field-manager='argocd-controller'.
+Add this parameter to `kubectl edit` command ro register change against specific field manager

 ## Thoughts

-* Simplistically I always thought that `kubectl diff` compares to `last-applied-configuration` annotation when using client-side diff and when using server-side it compares to live object.
-However testing seems to indicate it's not that simple, why doesn't it hold up for adding a field to the ConfigMap?
-* I suspect the `paused` field might be a special case given the imperativeness of it, question on Kubernetes slack #kubernetes-users
+* `kubectl diff` and `argocd diff` are not conventional diff utilities, instead they provide a patch for what would happen if you ran a `kubectl apply` with the file.
+This is why manually adding a new field or editing a field in the live object that isn't in the manifest gets ignored, kubernetes assumes a multi-controller world and only looks at fields included in the manifest.
+* It's cleat that last-applied-annotation has no impact on server-side diff